Shubh-Nisar/CSC510-G2/proj1/Part3.md

 ### Conclusion

-In conclusion, our journey through the development of Project1's frontend and backend has provided valuable lessons and opportunities for improvement.
-By addressing these challenges and implementing our proposed solutions in Project2, we aim to enhance code quality, maintainability, and security while delivering a more user-friendly and efficient application.
-These lessons learned will serve as our guide as we embark on the next phase of our project.
+In conclusion, our journey through the development of Project1's front end and back end has provided valuable lessons and opportunities for improvement.
+By addressing these challenges and implementing our proposed solutions in Project2, we aim to enhance code quality, maintainability, and security while delivering a more user-friendly and efficient application, thereby enforcing the solutions to the shortcomings mentioned above.
+Our next phase will improve user engagement and promote code maintainability and collaboration by standardizing many programming principles.
+The lessons learned above will serve as our guide as we move forward to the next phase of our project.